-- the 2’nd group got a half of a cup of mixed nuts, and
+- the 2nd group got a half of a cup of mixed nuts

-- the 3’rd group got one half of a muffin and a half of a serving of mixed nuts.
+- the 3rd group got one half of a muffin and a half a serving of mixed nuts

-Without making any other changes to their diets or lifestyles the group who ate the mixed nuts significantly lowered their blood sugars and “bad” cholesterol levels.
+Without making any other changes to their diets or lifestyles, the group who ate the nuts significantly lowered their blood sugars and “bad” cholesterol levels.

-In another study a group of adults—including seven with type-2 diabetes—were given either a…
+In another study, a group of adults—including seven with type-2 diabetes—was given either a…

 - breakfast of juice and a buttered bagel with some almonds

-Keep a cap on blood sugar with nuts
+Keep a cap on blood sugar with healthy nuts

 But it’s not just almonds that are tops when it comes to beating back diabetes.
 Ladies, snacking on walnuts could drop your diabetes risk up to 24 percent, according to one study published in the Journal of Nutrition.

-And Australian researchers say regardless of whether you’re a guy or a gal nuts could help you fight heart disease too.
-According to their study results including almonds and walnuts in your diet could dramatically reduce your total and LDL cholesterol levels.
+And Australian researchers say regardless of whether you’re a guy or a gal, healthy nuts could help you fight heart disease too.
+According to their study results, including almonds and walnuts in your diet could dramatically reduce your total and LDL cholesterol levels.

 Daily nut eaters live longer!

-According to the Harvard research daily nut eaters were an incredible 20 percent less likely to die from any cause over the three decades they were being tracked.
+According to the Harvard research, daily nut eaters were an incredible 20 percent less likely to die from any cause over the three decades of tracking